2019 Rules & Regulations

 4. AWARDS ANNOUNCEMENTS & PROMOTION

 Entries are judged by prominent radio experts and professionals from stations and companies around the world.
 Entries are judged for production values, organization, presentation of information, creativity and use of the medium.
-Shortlisted finalists will be notified in May.
-Winners will be announced in June at an awards presentation in New York City.
+Finalists will be notified in May.
+Winners will be announced in June at the awards gala in New York City.
 Press releases will be sent to international wire services and to the trades.
-New York Festivals® World’s Best Radio ProgramsSM winners may refer in advertising and publicity to the fact that they are a New York Festivals winner and, for one year after the award was bestowed may use the New York Festivals logo or laureate in such advertising.
+New York Festivals® Radio AwardsSM winners may refer in advertising and publicity to the fact that they are a New York Festivals winner and, for one year after the award was bestowed may use the New York Festivals logo or laurel in such advertising.
 A ® registration mark must accompany the use of the image.

 5. UNITED NATIONS AWARDS